sumantguha/codequalitychecker-docs/index.markdown

 layout: home
 ---

+# Code Quality Checker

+## What is this checker?
-Code Quality Checker for Java Programs.
-Linter for Java files that presents all code quality errors in a text/web based format.
+Real time code quality linter for Java Programs, designed for CSE 142.
+Documents and presents all code quality errors in a text based format.
+Automatically posts annotations to [Ed](https://edstem.org/us/).
 Take a look at the Installation section and the Documentation section to get an overview of the code quality checker's use cases.
-The CodeDocumentation section has a more detailed reference of the workings and is helpful for contribution!
+The Code Documentation section has a more detailed reference of the workings and is helpful for contribution!

+## Credits
+Built by Sumant Guha, Andrew Cheung, and Kelvin Ng.
+The course site has been developed using Just the Docs.